jinritv/Streamer-match-makers/README.md

 Creating a website to match the streamer of your type:
 [https://streamer-match-maker.herokuapp.com/](https://streamer-match-maker.herokuapp.com/)

+# Update Sept 14
+Really scuffed update, this one includes a new modal to the main page where we can add a streamer to the database.
+A record is created only for the base 'streamers' table, the rest still needs to be updated.
+But when we insert a new streamer, we retreive the id, so we can use it in subsequent insert queries for things like nationality, stats, language, etc.

 # Update Sept 6
 Small update to actually send user's answers to the server, and retreive a streamer from the database.
 Includes a "results" page with a button to reveal the streamer.